Skip to main content

 What percentage of prop firm traders pass their evaluation?

-The monthly evaluation fee is not the real cost to consider.
+The monthly evaluation fee is not the real cost.
 The real question is how many reset fees you can absorb while learning the specific drawdown rules.
 At $100–$150 per month per evaluation, and with an average pass rate below 15%, most traders pay for 7–15 evaluation cycles before passing or stopping.
 Many experienced traders recommend paper-trading the exact evaluation parameters for 30–60 days before paying the first fee — using a calculator like this one to enforce realistic sizing on every simulated trade so the discipline is built before real money is on the line.

 Disclaimer